al3913/DisasterReliefFoundation/docs/DesignDoc.md

 > and appear in the generated PDF in italics but do so only **after** all team members agree that the requirements for that section and current Sprint have been met. **Do not** delete future Sprint expectations._

 ## Team Information
-* Team name: TEAMNAME
+* Team name: Albatross
 * Team members
-  * MEMBER1
+  * Joseph Pilon
   * MEMBER2
   * MEMBER3
   * MEMBER4

 ## Executive Summary

-This is a summary of the project.
+This project is considered to be a website that allows users to sign in and donate needs.
+It allows for a manager to sign in as well in order to update the cupboard of needs that the customers will be able to see.

 ### Purpose
 >  _**[Sprint 2 & 4]** Provide a very brief statement about the project and the most